I have been hairy for as long as I can remember.

 My Dad signed me up for a session of laser.
 Mom and Dad raised three girls, so they know quite a bit about everything lady-like.

 Since then, laser has been my saving grace, whisking away those whiskers for months at a time.

 I finally felt beautiful.

-But every now and then when I confidently look in the mirror or see myself in the sunshine, all my marks and delicate hairs on full display, that innocent, little girl, looks back and me and I vividly remember the pain I felt when I was teased and taunted so many years ago.
+But every now and then when I confidently look in the mirror or see myself in the sunshine, all my marks and delicate hairs on full display, that innocent, little girl, looks back and me and I vividly remember the pain I felt when I was teased and taunted about being hairy so many years ago.